JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 `com.intellij.ui.layout.Cell.invoke$default(Cell, JComponent, CCFlags[], int, GrowPolicy, String, int, Object)` method parameter type changed
 : Signature of this function has been seriously changed without possibility to keep the old function.
 Change invocations and overriding of that function according to new parameters and recompile the code.

+`com.yourkit` package removed
+: YourKit library has been extracted into the separate plugin which is not bundled in all IDEs by default.
+YourKit library is a library for profiling IDE, and its util classes shouldn't be used for general purpose.
+Instead of `com.yourkit.util.Strings` please use  `org.apache.commons.lang.StringUtils`.
+Instead of `com.yourkit.util.ArrayUtil` please use `org.apache.commons.lang.ArrayUtils`

 ## Changes in IntelliJ Platform 2019.1

 `kotlinx.coroutines.experimental` package removed